aymanxdev/helpful-terminal-commands/README.md

 `git branch -vv` list all the branches

 `git remote update --prune` updates git with the lates branches and delete the ones that are no longer exist

+`git branch -vv | awk '/: gone ]/ {print $1} `

+`git bisect start` start a binary search
+`git bisect bad` assumes the recent commit is bad
+`git bisect good 'pass commit hash id'` this is the good commit that will compare both bad and good to search for the bug